tapmui/IdentityServer4.Admin/docs/Configure-Ubuntu-PostgreSQL-Tutorial.md

 dotnet run
 ```

-Admin also needs to seed the database so seperate terminal in `src/Skoruba.IdentityServer4.Admin` we add additional seed parameter:
+Admin also needs to seed the database so separate terminal in `src/Skoruba.IdentityServer4.Admin` we add additional seed parameter:

 ```
 dotnet run /seed